-

 attestation clause

-A witnessing clause, e.g., a will contains an attestation clause stating the witnesses saw the testator (q.v.) sign and that they signed the will in the presence of the testator and each other.
+A witnessing clause, for example, in a will.
+The attestation clause states that the witnesses saw the testator sign and that they signed the will in the presence of the testator and each other.

 bail

-The procedure which enables an accused person to be released from custody in between the date of being charged and the eventual hearing of the court case.
-Conditions can be specified, and a guarantor (surety) can be required.
+Bail enables an accused person to be released from custody in between the date of being charged and the eventual finalization of the court case.
+The accused may be required to promise (known as entering into a recognisance) to appear in court and meet other conditions, including that a guarantor (surety) be provided.

 bailment

 A delivery of goods from one person (the bailor) to another (the bailee) for some purpose, upon an express or implied contract that the goods will be redelivered to the bailor when that purpose has been fulfilled.
+For example, delivering clothes to a dry cleaner creates a bailment.
 A contract may be implied from the behaviour of the parties.

 balance of probabilities